 Today’s customers aren’t discovering companies through telephone books, and they aren’t finding information about your products and services by sending off for a catalogue.
-No, they’re increasingly finding out everything they need to know about you’re offering by heading online.
+No, they’re increasingly finding out everything they need to know about you’re offering by heading online and via mobile apps.

 There’s no shortage of reasons why that’s the case, but you’d be missing out on a huge advantage by not making the most out of the tremendous opportunity the internet offers businesses.
 By integrating your booking platform with your product pages, you can go where, increasingly, all of your customers are.

-As telephone booking trend slowly dies, the competitive disadvantage of not having an online booking platform will widen, leaving you behind.
+As telephone booking trend slowly dies, the competitive disadvantage of not having an online booking platform will widen, leaving you and small businesses especially behind.
 So keep up with the booking trend and move online.

 In any business, you’re going to face immense competition, which typically leads to something of a race to the bottom in regards to price.
 That’s why it’s so important to upsell goods and services to your customers.
 That might mean a meal included on a tour, items available to hire for an activity or a follow on course.

 Online booking platforms like BookingLive introduce upselling into the booking process, letting you offer context specific items and offers to customers who might have come across them otherwise.
 It’s just another advantage of online booking platforms, and another way to help to grow your business in an age of internet-first bookings.